rosafilgueira/Exploring_TheList_Data/README.md

 At the end of these steps you will events and data stored in your ElasticSearch.
 You can visualise this data (once is in ES) automatically also using Kibana.

 **Note**: The [LIST_API notebook](./LIST_API.ipynb) has aditional information that can be useful for this step.

+In case you have access to datasets from the LIST of previous years, you can also try:
+    ```
+	 cd Ingesting_ES_RealDataSet
+         python create_load_indexes_ES.py

+    ```

+Those datasets are not available in this repository.